lukepereira/notebooks/documents/2020-data-structures-and-algorithms/main.md

 is done in mathematical expressions because of a non-sequential order of operations.
-It can be further complicated with parenthesis, where we need to delay processing the main expression until we are done evaluating the sub-expressions within parenthesis.
-To introduce this delay, we use a stack.
+It can be further complicated with parenthesis, where we need to delay processing the main expression until we are done evaluating the sub-expressions within parenthesis (BEDMAS).
+To book-keep this delay, we use a stack.

 A stack can also be useful for processing structured text that uses rules based on special end or beginning delimiters of substrings.
 If we